JEP 454: Foreign Function & Memory API

 Risks and Assumptions

 Creating an API to access foreign memory in a way that is both safe and efficient is a daunting task.
-Since the spatial and temporal checks described in the previous sections need to be performed upon every access, it is crucial that JIT compilers be able to optimize away these checks by, e.g., hoisting them outside of hot loops.
-The JIT implementations will likely require some work to ensure that uses of the API are as efficient and optimizable as uses of existing APIs such as ByteBuffer
+Since spatial and temporal bounds need to be checked upon every access, it is crucial that JIT compilers be able to optimize away these checks by, e.g., hoisting them outside of hot loops.
+The JIT implementations will likely require some work to ensure that uses of the API are as efficient and optimizable as uses of existing APIs such as ByteBuffer and Unsafe.
+The JIT implementations will also require work to ensure that uses of the native method handles produced by the API are at least as efficient and optimizable as uses of existing JNI native methods.

 Dependencies